Correlational Research: Definition with Example

 Consider hypothetically, a researcher is studying a correlation between cancer and marriage.
 In this study, there are two variables: cancer and marriage.
 Let us say marriage has a negative correlation with cancer.
 This means that people who are married are less likely to develop cancer.

 However, this doesn’t necessarily mean that marriage directly avoids cancer.
 In correlational research, it is not possible to establish the fact, what causes what.
+It is a misconception that correlational research involves two quantitative variables, however the fact is two variables are measured, but neither is changed.
+This is true independent of whether the variables are quantitative or categorical.

 Learn more: Secondary Research with examples